 I am dedicated to upholding the highest professional and ethical standards as we navigate this journey together.

-My commitment extends to ongoing professional development, in which I’m currently focusing on neurodivergence, open and poly relationships, and GSRD.
+My commitment extends to ongoing professional development, in which I’m currently focusing on neurodivergence, open and poly relationships, intersex, gender, and GSRD.

 My values